AnyLog-co/documentation/getting started.md

 Nodes in the network can send messages to peers in the network.
 Each message includes a command and sometimes additional data.
 When a message is received at a node, the node retrieves the command and the data from the message and executes the command.
-Depending on the command in the message, some messages trigger a reply (for example, a command to derive a status, or a SQL query) and some types of commands are only executed on the node (for example, a command to change a state or a command to display a message).
+Depending on the command in the message, some messages trigger a reply (for example, a command to derive a status, or a SQL query) and some types of commands are only executed on the destination node (for example, a command to change a state, or a command to display a message).
 If authentication is disabled, a node will execute all the commands in the incoming messages.
 If authentication in enabled, the node will validate that the sender is authorized for the messaged command.
 If validation fails, the node will discard the incoming message.